sakopqiu/fe_misc/SEO.md

 Web site experience
 How well our web page is performing from Google's perspective.
-Web vital is a core metrics here .
-We are not doing a very good job for CC and we will fix issues one by one according to its suggestions.
+Web vital is a core metrics here.

 ### AHref